Six Steps to Get Out of Debt

 - Step 4: Take control and take action

 Step 1: Make a budget

 To build a budget, first identify how much money you have coming in and how much of it is going out.
-Be sure to keep track of all your debts, such as loans, credit cards, lines of credit, and your expenses.
-Your expenses should include all living expenses, such as your mortgage (or rent), utilities, groceries, and insurance.
-Be as detailed as you can!
+Be sure to keep track of all your expenses and your debts, such as loans, credit cards and lines of credit.
+Your expenses should include all living expenses, such as your mortgage (or rent), utilities, groceries and insurance.
+Include as much detail as you can.

 The Financial Consumer Agency of Canada provides a comprehensive budget planner that can help you get started.top of page

 Your credit report and credit score are two of the main tools that lenders use to determine whether or not you are a good candidate for credit products.
 Lenders want to know if you will be able to pay your bills on time.